jacobp100/jacob-does-code/cv.md

 ## Experience

-### Zoopla, Tower Bridge<time>2018</time>
+### Zoopla, Tower Bridge<time>Sep &rsquo;18</time>

-Full stack development on the new stack for the property search and new homes pages, using React and Vue.
+Started as a senior developer on the search results page team doing full stack development using Node, Express, Handlebars, and vanilla JavaScript on the client.
+Moved to the new homes team to build a Vue.js app for portfolio pages detailing new property developments.
+Used Nuxt to deliver a universal (isomorphic) web app with fully responsive styling using <span class="smcp">SCSS</span>.

-### Our Star Club, Fitzrovia<time>2018</time>
+### Our Star Club, Fitzrovia<time>Jun &rsquo;18&ndash;Sep &rsquo;18</time>

-Architected React web and React Native applications for a sports-based social media platform.
+Architected React web and React Native applications for _Otro_&mdash;a sports-based social media platform.
 Set up key infrastructure and guided the team through native development.
-Implemented many native code libraries in both Swift and Java where existing React Native bindings were not available.
+We used Fastlane and CircleCI for automated testing and TestFlight deployment.
+Integrated many native code libraries in both Swift and Java where existing React Native bindings were not available.

-### Concentra, St Paul&rsquo;s<time>2017–2018</time>
+### Concentra, St Paul&rsquo;s<time>Aug &rsquo;17&ndash;Jun &rsquo;18</time>

-Senior developer working on a web application specialising in visualising large organisational hierarchies with over 500,000 people, and making it fully interactive at 60fps.
-Used D3, React, Redux, among other libraries.
+Senior developer working on a the _OrgVue_ web app specialising in visualising large organisational hierarchies with over 500,000 people, and being fully interactive with drag and drop between both the <span class="smcp">UI</span> and visualisations.
+Developed a platform to render organisation charts in-browser at 60fps, while also allowing fully native PowerPoint export to allow consultants to tweak the design before giving a presentation.
+Used D3, React, Redux, and React-<span class="smcp">DND</span>, among other libraries.

 ### Other Places

 {:.timelist}

-- Autotrip <time>2016–2017</time>
+- Autotrip <time>2016&ndash;2017</time>

   Developed an interactive mapping webapp using React and Leaflet

-- Tido Music <time>2015–2016</time>
+- Tido Music <time>2015&ndash;2016</time>

   Worked on a music notation engine in pure JavaScript

-- Geneity <time>2014–2015</time>
+- Geneity <time>2014&ndash;2015</time>

   Fullstack development on betting websites using Python and JavaScript

 ## Education

-### University of York<time>2011–2014</time>
+### University of York<time>2011&ndash;2014</time>

 First Class honours BSc in Theoretical Physics.